hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

-Hackerb9 unswapped the filenames for 38 and 38-bold, added a .bdf conversion of the pcf files, and included the fonts.dir and font.alias X11 needs to use these fonts.
+Hackerb9 unswapped the filenames for 38 and 38-bold, added a .bdf conversion of the pcf files, and included the fonts.dir and font.alias files which X11 needs to use these fonts.